 Drivers can buy the vignette online and get it in your email and in an SMS.
 Their system will know you paid it.
 I bought the 1-month vignette because I drove back the same way.

 380 km, 7 hours

 This was one of the longest drives of this Eastern European/Baltic road trip.
-The distance isn’t that big, but there are no highways, and I drove mostly on national roads with 1 lane for each direction.
-And the cargo traffic is intense.
-It goes through villages and there are speed cameras.
+The distance isn’t that big, but there are no highways, and I drove mostly on national roads with 1 lane in each direction.
+And the cargo traffic is heavy.
+It goes through villages, and there are speed cameras.
 It’s like driving in Romania, but a bit more civilized, since they have speed cameras and nobody wants a fine.